rmarkowi1990/Blackjack/README.md

 # unit-6SB-simon
 ## Introduction
 We'll get started with Facebook's open-source front-end JavaScript framework, ReactJS.
-This week we'll see how React makes the DOM rich and dynamic.## SummaryHTML is static.
+This week we'll see how React makes the DOM rich and dynamic.
+## Summary
+HTML is static.
 It doesn't move around or have programming logic.
 If we want our web apps to have these features, we can use JavaScript.
 JavaScript can programmatically generate HTML elements.
 For example:

 ```javascript
 var p = document.createElement('p');